pithadiyarp/ronak/DW1000/DOC/Navigation.md

 * Mount the 3 Anchors to create a triangle
 * Ensure the antennas are >15 cm away from the nearest wall or any other objects
 * Connect the PC to the Tag
         open a new terminal and input
  - “cd riot-dw1000/RIOT/dist/tools/pyterm”
  - “sudo ./pyterm -p /dev/ttyACM0”
-* Power the other 2 Anchors and the Tag using an external USB battery (or other method)
+* Power the other 3 Anchors
 ![Navigation](./images/Navigation.PNG)
 ## Log From A0
 ![Navigation Log](./images/Navigatio.png)